aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

 Specifies a boolean value that indicates whether the fields of a PivotTable can have multiple filters set on them.
-[PivotMissingItemLimitType](../../com.aspose.cells/pivotmissingitemlimittype).
+See [PivotMissingItemLimitType](../../com.aspose.cells/pivotmissingitemlimittype).

 **Returns:**
 int